blackchad/sht-snacks/content/_index.md

 ---
-header_brand: "Builders Of The Future, Inc."
+header_brand: "SHT Snacks"
-header_tagline_paragraph: "Yes, we are glad you made it here.
-In fact, the only emotion stronger than our gladness is our desire to tell you more about what we are building.
-Bright times lie ahead.
-Let's get into it!"
+header_tagline_paragraph: "Looking for some quality SHT in your life?
+Discover SHT Snacks, where Simple isn’t boring, Honest is delicious, and Tasty does a little dance for the planet.
+It’s the SHT you never knew you needed!"
 header_button_cta:
   url: "#contact-form"
-  title: "Get in touch"
+  title: "Get this SHT"
 header_button_more:
   url: "#the-future---today"
-  title: "Why this is awesome?"
+  title: "Why EAT SHT?"
-teaser_image: "images/teaser.jpg" # https://www.pexels.com/search/product%20testing/
+teaser_image: "images/logo.jpg"
 ---

 # The Future - Today!